2023 Program Dates:

-Students receive a stipend (base: $5000; travel/cost of living adjustment up to $2500; need-based adjustment up to $1500) for 10 weeks.
-Students pay for their own living expenses out of this stipend.
+Students receive a stipend (base: $7500.
+An additional need-based supplement of up to $1500) is given to qualifying students.
+Students pay for their own living expenses out of their stipend.
 This can be either in on-campus housing (COVID-permitting), or anywhere else you choose to live.

 The focus of the Physics Research Program is twofold: to strongly encourage our majors to complete a Senior Thesis, and to provide an opportunity for students to experience physics research early on in their undergraduate career.
 The program is structured to fulfill these two goals, while at the same time serving as many students as possible with limited funding.
 In order to maximize the benefits of all funding sources, preference for departmental program funds is given to first-time applicants.